Top

 Some common causes of large semi-truck and other commercial vehicle accidents include:

-• Truck Driver Negligence: This includes actions such as eating, drinking, or texting while driving; other forms of distracted driving; negligently failing to follow traffic laws and/or the rules of the road; driving while fatigued or falling asleep at the wheel; insufficient vehicle maintenance (when this is the responsibility of the driver); and more
+• Truck Driver Negligence: This includes actions such as eating, drinking, or texting while driving; other forms of distracted driving; negligently failing to follow traffic laws and/or the rules of the road; driving while tired or falling asleep at the wheel; insufficient vehicle maintenance (when this is the responsibility of the driver); and more

 • Truck Driver Misconduct: As opposed to negligence, misconduct implies a greater level of intent; examples include drunk driving/drugged driving; reckless driving, such as swerving in and out of lanes or excessive speeding; aggressive driving, such as cutting off other drivers or engaging in road rage behaviors; and more